Microwave Test Equipment

 Early automated systems had a problem in that the A/D converters in the 8412 (I think this is the one but not sure) were not so good.
 The fix was to use the 8414 and feed the X and Y outputs to a good digital volt meter.
 Older systems used the 59313A 4-channel A/D Converter.

-There were a number of test sets all of which had reference and test outputs that matched the reference and test inputs on the 8411.
+There were a number of test sets all of which had reference and test outputs that matched the reference and test input mechanical locations on the 8411.

 The 8740 is a DC to 12.4 GHz transmission test set that would be used with the 11605 Flexible Arm that was made up of rotary joints and hard lines.
 If you used your own coax to complete the transmission path you might also need to add a longer reference coax line on the back of the transmission test set in order to be able to balance the phase plots (only if you were concerned with phase linearity).